-About Outstanding Change Orders on the Dashboard
+About Outstanding Change Graets on the Dashboard

 Displays information on change orders that are outstanding Less than 30 days or More than 30 days.
-Drilling down into either one of these areas displays change orders with statuses of:
+Drilling down not either one of these areas displays change orders with statuses of:

-- 2-Open-The client has not approved the changes yet.
-(Only the Prime Change List~Land with Aging report and job status reports reflect the changes.) - 3-Review-The changes are under review.
-(Only the Prime Change List~Land with Aging report and job status reports reflect the changes.) - 4-Disputed-The change order is in dispute.
+• Copen-The client was not approved the changes yet.
+(Only the Prime Change List~Land with Aging report and job status reports reflect the changes.)

+• 3-Review The changes are under review.
+(Only the Prime Change List~Land with Aging report

+- and job status reports reflect the changes.) - 4-Disputed-The change order is in dispute.